Emergency Preparedness Checklist for Researchers

 - Have you determined the minimum number of staff necessary to complete critical operations (for example: one person working for four hours at least three days a week.)?
 Ensure these staff are aware of their responsibilities and expectations and document this schedule in a shared folder or document.

 - Do you utilize students to support critical research operations?
-Consider that students could be asked to enact social distancing at an earlier stage in University response.
 Note that undergraduate and graduate students may be subject to different policies; check with either the Graduate School or Student Affairs for guidance.

 - Should you cancel planned research-related travel such as to a conference, site visit, or other laboratory?
 Follow all current guidance on the relevant emergency website.